 About

-My main empirical focus is on Germany and the German Federal Foreign Office.
-I am one of the very few ethnographers to have done participant observation in the Ministry, providing me with unique, in-depth insight into its inner workings.
+My main empirical focus is on German diplomacy and the German Federal Foreign Office.
+I am one of the very few ethnographers to have done participant observation in a Ministry of Foreign Affairs, providing me with unique, in-depth insight into diplomatic practice.

 I’m also a member of the Center for Political Practices and Orders (C2PO) at the University of Erfurt and the GenDip network for research on gender and diplomacy, coordinated by the University of Gothenburg, Sweden.